• Skip to primary navigation

 Financial success tip: List your top financial goals at the top of the fixed expenditures.
 The key to achieving your goals is to save towards those or pay down debt first, before any other expenditure.
 If, after entering savings requirement, your net cash flow shows negative, it’s time to make some cuts in the rest of your expenditures.
 Try not to change your savings goal amount!

-Using a budgeting tool such Mint.com can facilitate this process and allow you make adjustments and calculate results much more quickly.
+Using a budgeting tool such as a website like Mint can facilitate this process and allow you make adjustments and calculate results much more quickly.

 Live by the Budget